alvinr/data-modeling/aerospike/state_machines/README.md

 print record
 ```

 In order to track the activation token used by each application, we create a map structure.
 This allows a simple keyed access, so we can directly access the entry for "NBCSports", without the need to iterate through a list.
-As we can see in the provisionfunction, we can directly access the correct item in the map.
-Per the state diagram in Figure­1, the activation is put in the "Waiting" state, ready for the next steps.
+As we can see in the ```provision``` function, we can directly access the correct item in the map.
+Per the state diagram in Figure­-1, the activation is put in the "Waiting" state, ready for the next steps.

 When you run the code, you will see the following: